Aircloak/aircloak/air/user_docs/source/includes/_sql.md

 -- Adjusted to 2016-01-01 12:22:30 <= datetime < 2016-01-01 12:37:30
 ```

+The system will adjust ranges provided in queries.
+The adjustment will "snap" the range to a fixed, predefined grid.
+It will always
-Furthermore the specified range will be aligned to the closest predefined grid that contains the whole range.
-The range will also be modified
+make sure that the specified range is included in the adjusted range.
+The range will also be modified to be closed on the left (`>=`)
-to be closed on the left (`>=`) and open on the right (`<`).
-If any such modifications take place an appropriate notice will be displayed
-in the web interface.
+and open on the right (`<`).

+If any such modifications take place an appropriate notice will be displayed in the web interface.
+When using the API the notice will
+be included under the `info` key of the result.
+The notice will _not_ appear when using the Postgres interface.

 The grids available depend on the type of the column that is being limited by the range.
 For numerical columns the grid sizes are
 `[..., 0.1, 0.2, 0.5, 1, 2, 5, 10, ...]`.
 For date/time columns they are `[1, 2, 5, ...]` years, `[1, 2, 6, 12]` months, `[1, 2, 5, ...]` days,